Quillen cohomology of enriched operads: Quillen cohomology of enriched operads

 \section{Quillen cohomology of enriched operads}

 This section contains the central results of the paper.
-As the main goal, we give an explicit formula for computing Quillen cohomology of enriched operads.
-Besides that, we prove the existence of a long exact sequence relating Quillen cohomology and reduced Quillen cohomology of a given operad.
+As the main goal, we give an explicit description of the cotangent complex of enriched operads.
+Moreover, we prove the existence of a long exact sequence relating Quillen cohomology and reduced Quillen cohomology of a given operad.